np-guard/netpol-analyzer/README.md

 Additional details about the connectivity analysis and its output is specified [here](docs/connlist_output.md).

+Additional details about running exposure analysis and its output is specified [here](docs/exposure_analysis.md).

 Additional details about the connectivity diff command and its output is specified [here](docs/diff_output.md).

 ## Build the project